 Ex-convicts often face significant challenges when re-entering society, including limited job opportunities, social stigma, and restricted access to housing and financial resources.
 The experience of imprisonment can severely impact one's morale and life outlook, often leading to feelings of isolation, diminished self-worth, and difficulty envisioning a positive future.
 Recidivism rates in Georgia indicate that approximately 30% of individuals released from state prisons are reconvicted within three years.
 However, when considering technical violations during probation or parole, and reoffending beyond the three-year mark, the actual recidivism rate may be closer to 50%.3

-These findings suggest that faith-based interventions may contribute to reducing reoffending rates by addressing the spiritual, moral and even some practical dimensions of rehabilitation.
+These findings suggest that faith-based interventions may contribute to reducing reoffending rates by collectively addressing the spiritual, moral and even some practical dimensions of rehabilitation.

 Please note that all videos have sound.
 Please turn your speakers up.